Avian Influenza Official Guidance from APHA

 - Make any ponds and boggy areas out of bounds to your birds and other wild birds

 - Don’t encourage wild birds onto your property by feeding them

-- Enhance your biosecurity by using a DEFRA APPROVED disinfectant at all entrances if possible.
+- Enhance your biosecurity by using a DEFRA APPROVED disinfectant foot dip at all entrances if possible.
 Clean boots and clothing are advised.
 Hard paved area to be disinfected also.

 - Keep waterfowl (ducks, geese etc) separated from other poultry as the risk to waterfowl is greater.

 The Food Standards Agency are also offering reassurance that bird flu will not pose a food safety risk for UK consumers.
-Poultry products and eating eggs are safe.
+The eating of Poultry products and eating eggs are safe.